TheRenegadeCoder/sample-programs-website/docs/projects/file-io/perl/index.md

 {% endraw %}

-File Io in Perl was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Ewerton Queiroz

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2019 01:29:31.
 The solution was first committed on Oct 15 2019 01:15:38.
 As a result, documentation below may be outdated.